 At a minimum, El Sobrante Landfill supervisors inspect and maintain all drainage structures (including ditches, sedimentation basins/storm water retention basins and drainage piping) within the site on a monthly basis.
-Routine maintenance and cleaning of drainage structures was completed in 2015.
+Routine maintenance and cleaning of drainage structures was completed in 2016.
 This task is part of the supervisors' regular responsibility and serves to facilitate compliance with this mitigation measure.
-In 2015, the July 20 inspection identified one area near the scale house that experienced a wash out from a nearby upstream slope because storm water inundated the nearest catch basins.
-The catch basins were immediately cleared of sediment and debris.